 - small bunch of parsley, chopped

-- BROWN THE SAUSAGES: Melt the butter together with the oil in a large, heavy-based frying pan.
-Cook the sausages gently for 5 minutes until browned on all sides.
+- BROWN THE SAUSAGES: Melt the butter and the oil in a large, heavy-based pot or Dutch oven.
+Cook the sausages gently for 5-10 minutes until well browned on all sides.
 Remove from the pan and set aside.

 - SAUTÉ THE VEGETABLES: Add the carrot, celery, onion and garlic to the pan.
 Cook, stirring occasionally for 5 minutes until the vegetables have begun to soften.
 Add the bacon, thyme, rosemary, bay leaf, fennel seeds and lentils to the pan and stir to combine.

 - ADD THE LIQUIDS: Pour the wine and 750ml (3 cups) water into the pan, crumble in the stock cube and stir well.
 Bring to the boil, then turn the heat down and simmer for 30-40 minutes until the lentils are tender.

 - ADD THE SAUSAGES: When the lentils are tender, thickly slice the sausages and add to the pan.
 Add the vinegar, stir well to combine and simmer for a further 5 minutes.
 Taste and season with salt and black pepper.